-Today we are going to talk all about building your business credit.
+Today we are going to talk all about building/growing your business credit.
 A separate topic from establishing your business credit.
-(For details on how to establish your business credit click HERE to read the specific blog post I wrote on it).
+(For details on how to establish your business credit from scratch click HERE to read the specific blog post I wrote on it).

 As a reminder, your business credit is very important because it can help you secure funding for your business (via business loans etc) and it helps you establish credibility with vendors and other businesses you might be working with by letting them know that you can be trusted.
 For example, for a supplier to give you products in advance of payments they might want to know your business credibility.